-- 72 The responsibilities of the Executive Vice President are as follows: - 1.
-Attend all SA meetings and act as Chair in the absence of the President. - 2.
-Assume the office of President should a vacancy arise. - 3.
-Serve as Assembly correspondent in the absence of or on behalf of the President. - 4.
-Attend all Assemblies' leadership meetings and meetings with Executive Staff. - 5.
-Submit agenda items for leadership meetings after soliciting topics from Assembly members, and be responsible for the creation of the weekly agenda for Assembly meetings. - 6.
-Coordinate and assist the undergraduate student UA delegation. - 7.
-Supervise and assist all ad-hoc committees. - 8.
-Track actions of the Assembly to ensure final disposition and confirm correspondence with appropriate units when Assembly actions impact them. - 9.
-Help initiate and organize lobby efforts at both the state and federal levels. - 10.
+The responsibilities of the Executive Vice President are as follows:

+- 1. Attend all SA meetings and act as Chair in the absence of the President. - 2.
+Chair the Executive Committee. - 3.
+Assume the office of President should a vacancy arise. - 4.
+Serve as Assembly correspondent in the absence of or on behalf of the President - 5.
+Attend all Assemblies' leadership meetings and meetings with Executive Staff. - 6.
+Submit agenda items for leadership meetings after soliciting topics from Assembly members, and be responsible for the creation of the weekly agenda for Assembly meetings. - 7.
+Coordinate and assist the undergraduate student UA delegation. - 8.
+Supervise and assist all ad-hoc committees. - 9.
+Track actions of the Assembly to ensure final disposition and confirm correspondence with appropriate units when Assembly actions impact them. - 10.
+Help initiate and organize lobby efforts at both the state and federal levels - 11.
 Be responsible for responding to questions or comments made during Open Microphone.
-Issues can be delegated to other members of the Assembly. - 11.
-Be responsible for keeping contact with the Office of Government Affairs and reporting on a regular basis to the SA on issues that concern the student body. - 12.
-Oversee the Committees on Health and Wellness, Academic Affairs, the Environment, and Residential Life by assisting and advising the committee chairs, attending meetings as necessary, and holding monthly executive sessions with all committee chairs. - 13.
-Plan fall retreat for committee chairs with the Vice President of Internal Operations. - 14.
+Issues can be delegated to other members of the Assembly. - 12.
+Be responsible for keeping contact with University Relations and reporting on a regular basis to the SA on issues that concern the student body. - 13.
+Oversee the Committees on Health and Wellness, Academic Affairs, the Environment, and Residential Life by assisting and advising the committee chairs, attending meetings as necessary, and holding monthly executive sessions with all committee chairs. - 14.
+Plan fall retreat for committee chairs with the Vice President of Internal Operations. - 15.
 Coordinate and supervise new member orientation with the Vice President of Internal Operations.

-93 Section 3: Vice President of Internal Operations
+Section 3: Vice President of Internal Operations

-- 94 The responsibilities of the Vice President of Internal Operations are as follows: - 1.
-Attend all SA meetings and act as Chair in the absence of the President and Executive Vice President. - 2.
-Assume the office of Executive Vice President should a vacancy arise. - 97 3.
-Chair Staffing Committee and Executive Committee. - 4.
+The responsibilities of the Vice President of Internal Operations are as follows:

+- 1. Attend all SA meetings and act as Chair in the absence of the President and Executive Vice President. - 2.
+Assume the office of Executive Vice President should a vacancy arise. - 3.
+Chair Staffing Committee - 4.
 Monitor committee membership. - 5.
 Coordinate and supervise all aspects of the SA office in Willard Straight Hall. - 6.
 Maintain and monitor SA attendance records and send warning notices to members who are in jeopardy of violating the Assembly attendance policy. - 7.
 Enforce committee attendance and Outreach requirements for all voting SA members. - 8.
 Coordinate and supervise new member orientation with the Executive Vice President. - 9.
-Supervise SA Liaisons. - 10.
-Maintain relations with intercollegiate student organizations of which the SA is a member e.g. Ivy Council, SUNY Student Assembly. - 11.
-Plan fall retreat for committee chairs with the Executive Vice President.
+Supervise SA Liaisons.

+10. Maintain relations with intercollegiate student organizations of which the SA is a member - e.g. Ivy Council, SUNY Student Assembly.

+11. Plan fall retreat for committee chairs with the Executive Vice President.

-108 Section 4: Vice President for Finance
+Section 4: Vice President for Finance

-- 109 The responsibilities of the Vice President for Finance are as follows: - 1.
-Serve as SA treasurer and report to the Assembly regarding Assembly balances. - 2.
-Chair Appropriations Committee. - 3.
-Coordinate and chair meetings of Student Activity Fee recipients and draft proposal to SA regarding establishing new fee, biannually. - 4.
-Review SAFC guidelines. - 5.
-4. Work collaboratively with GPSA members when making changes to the Student Activity Fee Guidelines, which appear as Charter appendices. - 5.-6.
-Oversee the Financial Aid Review Committee, and the Student Assembly Infrastructure Fund Committee by assisting and advising the committee chairs, and attending meetings as necessary.
+The responsibilities of the Vice President for Finance are as follows:

+1. Serve as SA treasurer and report to the Assembly regarding Assembly balances in December and May.

+2. Chair Appropriations Committee.

+3. Coordinate and chair meetings of Student Activity Fee recipients and draft proposal to SA regarding establishing new fee, biannually.

+4. Meet with GPSA members to discuss the Student Activity Fee Guidelines, which appear as Charter appendices, at least once per semester.

+5. Oversee the Financial Aid Review Committee, and the Student Assembly Infrastructure Fund Committee by assisting and advising the committee chairs, and attending meetings as necessary.